Connect with us

 Or, if your life is about being creative, find ways to be more creative at your job.

-So, for example, if your meaning is discovering the world, then sit down and find out what five things you can still discover at your place of work that you haven’t yet discovered – like how to use a particular software package to where the recycling bin is.
+So, for example, if your meaning is discovering the world, then sit down and find out what five things you can still discover at your place of work that you haven’t yet discovered.

 Then, the next week, find five new things you can try to discover.

-So, in a similar way to importing meaning, make certain that you play towards your strengths.
+So, similarly to importing meaning, ensure you play towards your strengths.

 This means that you first write down what you are particularly good at.